 I was born in New York, raised in St. Louis, and now reside in Atlanta.
-I hold a B.S. in Biology and B.S. in Nursing (Magna cum Laude) and am a Registered Nurse.
-I am a well-qualified and highly experienced nurse now wishing to specialize in a demanding field area will fully use my academic ability and experience to date while extending my knowledge into a fascinating and challenging specialist direction.
+I hold a B.S. in Biology and B.S. in Nursing (Magna cum Laude), and am a Registered Nurse.
+I am a well-qualified and highly experienced nurse now wishing to specialize in a demanding field that will tax my academic ability and experience to date while extending my knowledge into a fascinating and challenging specialist direction.

 On that basis, I have very carefully considered my next step.
 I have decided that I have the academic ability, commitment, potential, and characteristics required to become a CRNA.
 I am attracted to this specialty because the training will provide academic challenges beyond that in almost any other nursing specialty.
 The CRNA role interests me because it is a prestigious one providing autonomy and is highly technical and critical.
 The role also offers vast career choices and a flexible schedule.